Skip to content

 I already hear some of you protesting: “But my dog loves big bones!!
 He likes to work at the bone marrow!”

-Solving the dilemma
+Solving the Dilemma

 In reality, nature intended canines to hunt for birds, rodents, rabbits, goats and perhaps deer.
 Most dogs simply would not dare to come even close to a buffalo or a cow.
 With the exception of a pack of hungry Chihuahuas, most dogs simply do not like hanging on to the ankle of an angry bull.